sdias/win-10-virtual-desktop-enhancer/docs/settings.md

 #### Keyboard shortcuts identifier keys

-Each identifier keys' setting can be single key of your keyboard.
-They can be set to any value [in this page](https://autohotkey.com/docs/KeyList.htm#Keyboard) (except for keys already used as modifiers).
+Each _identifier_ keys' setting can be single key of your keyboard.
+They can be set to any value listed [in this page](https://autohotkey.com/docs/KeyList.htm#Keyboard) (except for keys already used as _modifiers_).

 | Name                         | Description                                 |
 | ---------------------------- | ------------------------------------------- |